Redditors Are Against Woman Who Wants To Give Her Son The Same Name As Her Late Cat

 The Headline...

-The comments rolled in and every redditor was of the opinion that the opinion would be making a grave mistake to name her child after her dead cat.
+The comments rolled in, and every Redditor was of the opinion that the woman would be making a grave mistake by naming her child after her deceased cat.
 Here are some of the most upvoted comments:

 Emotional Attachments and Naming Choices